 The PacketCable network architecture uses the Session Initiation Protocol (SIP) as the basis for call setup and teardown.
 SIP was designed to permit distribution of feature logic to the network endpoints, requiring less processing in network elements, and theoretically permitting a reduction in cost of network infrastructure.
 Also, SIP was designed to support a wide range of interactive applications, including telephony, video conferencing, interactive messaging, presence, wireless services, and many others.
 Lastly, SIP is the foundation of the IP Multimedia Subsystem (IMS) architecture, upon which the PacketCable architecture is based.
-Many telecom equipment and software suppliers are focusing their investments in converged network solutions on the IMS architecture, and the PacketCable architecture, which should yield more rapid implementation timeframes.
+Many telecom equipment and software suppliers are focusing their investments in converged network solutions on the IMS architecture, and the PacketCable architecture leverages the IMS architecture, which should yield more rapid implementation timeframes.

-This initial Residential SIP Telephony Feature Specification is intended to apply to User Equipment (UE) that interfaces to an analog phone.
+This initial Residential SIP Telephony Feature Specification defines the Layer 3 and higher network requirements and signaling to enable User Equipment (UE) to establish services to emulate historical analog telephony services and features.